suchandanreddy/sdwan-apis/SD-WAN-Programmability-lab-dcloud-June-2020.md

 Run below commands using the vmanage ip address, port, login credentials from dcloud session details.

-These commands should be run in command prompt to set the environment variables which stores vmanage details.
+These commands should be run in command prompt to set the environment variables which stores vmanage login details.

 <pre>
 set vmanage_host=<b>Instructor Provided</b>